Search programs

 With unsubsidized loans, the student is responsible for paying the interest even while enrolled in school, whether from a private lender or the federal government.
 The balance of this type of loan increases immediately, so making at least the monthly interest payments is recommended.
 Students can apply to defer the interest payments until graduation, but those are added to the principal amount of the loan.

-Loan amounts and fees
+Taking into consideration loan amounts and fees

 The U.S. government determines the maximum loan amount you can borrow for subsidized and unsubsidized loans based on your answers on the FAFSA.
 For undergraduate students, the maximum loan amount is based on the year you request the loan — for example, whether you are a first-year or second-year student.

 There are fees associated with processing student loan applications as well, which are also determined by the U.S. Department of Education.
 These fees are a percentage of the total loan amount, and that percentage can increase or decrease every year.
 Because the percentage changes, the fees are deducted from each loan disbursement.
 So, the amount that is disbursed will be lower than the amount borrowed.
-However, you are responsible for paying back the borrowed amount before fees were deducted.
+However, you are responsible for paying back the borrowed amount before fees are deducted.

-The U.S. Department of Education periodically reviews these amounts to ensure the maximum loan amounts allowed, the interest rates, and the fees associated with student loans are adequate to accommodate both students and lenders.
+The U.S. Department of Education periodically reviews these amounts to ensure that maximum loan amounts allowed, the interest rates, and the fees associated with student loans are adequate to accommodate both students and lenders.

 Dependent students’ financial need is reviewed based on their parents’ or guardians’ income.
 If you still live with your parents or are under the age of majority for your state, you are most likely considered a dependent student.
-While a parents’ or guardians’ income may be too high to qualify a student for a subsidized student loan, they would still qualify for an unsubsidized loan.
+While a parent’s or guardian’s income may be too high to qualify a student for a subsidized student loan, they would still qualify for an unsubsidized loan.

 Independent students have specific characteristics showing they are financially independent of their parents or guardians, such as being at least 24 years old or emancipated, married, have dependents, or are graduate students.